hpc2n/selecting-modules/docs/index.md

 !!! admonition "Cluster-specific approaches"

+    The course will show you how to find and load modules.
+While the modules may be somewhat differently named and have somewhat different versions depending on the system, the procedure and commands are the same.

+    We will use Tetralith for those who do not have other access to a Swedish HPC system, and some examples will be shown for other centres.
+You should be able to code-along - with minor adjustments - regardless of which center you are at.

 ## Important info

-- There is an "important info" page for this course, containing info on the course project, login info for Tetralith/Dardel????, etc.
+- There is an "important info" page for this course, containing info on the course project, login info for Tetralith, etc.
-    - It can be found here:
+    - It can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EX7cOrKbXyhKrUfGvi1QYPIBY9OLYS1ecearjJefFiOhjg" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EX7cOrKbXyhKrUfGvi1QYPIBY9OLYS1ecearjJefFiOhjg</a>
 - There is a Q/A page for use during the lectures.
 Since the lectures are recorded, you may get recorded if you ask questions in the Zoom, but you can always write questions on the Q/A and get answers there.
 It also has the advantage that you can go back and look at the answers later.
-    - The Q/A page can be found here:
+    - The Q/A page can be found here: <a href="https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w" target="_blank">https://umeauniversity.sharepoint.com/:w:/s/HPC2N630/EVWzArI3hvpMnOHs17z23lQB-kFXnUaf3_wn_gxVgdUX6w</a>

 ## Preliminary schedule